MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issues-connection-to-the-data-source.md

 > [!NOTE]
-> For dataflows with cloud data sources without on-premises data gateway, when the data source name changes, an old data source connection still exists.
-You can remove this connection by going to the Manage Connections and Gateways page > Connections > Remove the old/unused data source connection.
-Then go to the Dataflow > Edit Tables and select **Save & Close** for the Dataflows to be updated to the current data source connection and to remove the older connection.
+> For dataflows with cloud data sources without an on-premises data gateway, when the data source name changes, an old data source connection still exists.
+To remove this connection, in the Power BI service, select the settings icon, go to **Manage Connections and Gateways** > **Connections**, select the ellipsis menu by the connection name, then select **Remove** to remove the old/unused data source connection.
+Then go to the Home page, select the workspace, select the dataflow, and then select **Edit** from the ellipsis menu by the dataflow name.
+In the **Table name** page, select **Edit tables**.
+Then in the Power Query editor, select **Save & Close** for the dataflows to be updated to the current data source connection and to remove the older connection.